 I find the sacred in ruins, those buildings and structures that once were built but became abandoned by man to the influence of time and nature.
 Those lonely urban orphans become really beautiful by its dilapidation and transform into unique art objects.
 In this context, ruins appeal much more as they are than their original shape.
 And a ruin potentially is always an adventure: a man could easily get lost there; find some strange old things, secret rooms.
 Being overgrown by moss, covered by leaves or snow, ruins charm by mystery, hiding answers to our questions.
 Since we will never get them, they impose themselves more upon one’s feelings and aesthetic perception.
 An independent aesthetic essence of ruin space arises here with the beauty of intrusion of nature into that abandoned man-produced structure.
 And this ruin space category exists above time, form and function.

+The function initially intended to this place is now lost.
+A living room is no longer the place where the family gathers in the evening near the fireplace, nobody serves lunches in the dining room any more, and no one meets guests in the hall.
+The structural elements also neglected their function: the staircase doesn’t connect any more the upper floor with the attic, because there is no floor between them now; beams no longer endure the ceiling load because slabs crashed, and the remains of the roof do not protect from snow or rain.
 With this loss of function, the form becomes free.
 The original shape physically ceases its original form and sometimes only exists to the onlooker as a ruin, because he might not be able to see the former building.
 Even if historical photographs, documents, plans and drawings are available, they wouldn’t give the whole picture that includes sensitive perception of form and space.
 Ruins offer a mind game to the onlooker, suggest him to choose a scenario for experiencing the space, and tell him about different ways to discover the space.
 These might not have existed before and even oppose the original architectural plan, but are possibilities now.
 Everything here is opened to interpretation: materials, surface finish, structure.
 Their aesthetic effect is one of the most important values of ruins.
 It might be brick falling out at some places with stamp or production dates, or it might be cold and grey concrete, even glazed tiles facing the fireplace in the early times, pieces of wooden floor or crashed roof tiles.

 Now former buildings and structures move to a new stage of existence: between materiality and immateriality, between tangible and sensitive, above time, function and form.
 Physical shape collapses and instead its meaning takes place so that man could only feel or sense: mentally, he is able to fill the whole image and reach the “otherness”.
 Consequently, a special context of environment, history, culture and memory converts ruins to sacred space.
 Once a visitor gets there he stays along with an unknown and even unpredictable space that makes him dream, think, orientate, compare things, or search for the new; all the things he doesn’t usually have to do in the comfortable living urban space, conceived for his convenience.
 The ruins liberate a person from the routine and life scenario and let him listen to himself.

+Certainly many things depend upon man, upon a community that maybe ready or not to perceive ruins as an aesthetic essence or even more as a sacred space.
+I believe almost all Russians consider ruins only as a marginal and asocial place, which eventually should be reconstructed to its original building or structure.
+There is unfortunately just a small amount of good examples of really great work in this way; most lost its history, memory and unique atmosphere of the past forever.
 The object we are going to analyze is located thirty kilometers away from the city where I live: Muromtzevo town, in the Vladimir region.
 It is the ruin of a former nobleman estate that was built at the end of nineteenth century by architect Peter Boitzov for Russian nobleman and timber merchant Vladimir Khrapovitzky.
 It was a large-scale, wide architectural complex built in pseudo-Gothic architecture, related to the time of romanticism, in a non-traditional way for Russia.
 The main house reminds a mid-century castle, and in front of it there was an Italian garden with a complex water-cascade, regular terraces, and a French garden with many beautiful fountains.
 And we can still find remains of retaining walls for the cascades and terraces overgrown by moss.
 A bit lower by the lakes there was a boathouse, and around them fruit gardens, arboretum, greenhouses.
 The whole year French plums, peaches and other fruits from the gardens were delivered to Moscow and Saint-Petersburg.
 There were lots of exotic trees such as palm trees and box-trees in the greenhouse that were bed out for the summer.
 It is hard to imagine the amount of work involved, knowing how rigorous climate we have in the central part of Russia.
 Among other buildings in the complex there were stables, kennels, a henyard, a lodge, a church, a theater, and some service houses.
 Some of them are now being used as private dwellings, others fell to ruins.
 Some of researchers say that the estate had a water supply system, their own telegraph station, telephone and electricity.
 It was really a great building complex, but as the historians say, the main goal of its owner was to impress the Tsar and his European guests by its beauty, size, and richness.

 After the period of revolutions in Russia the main building was nationalized and given to the Forestry Engineering College until 1979, while the Khapovitzky and his family had to immigrate to France.
 They say, after the owners had gone away, that the swans also left this place.
 Although the building lost its inhabitants, students and teachers from the College were keeping it in proper condition, but after 1979 they moved to a new building.
 Since that time the estate had been in the custody of the Federal Government and was granted the status of architectural monument.
 Unfortunately, for almost thirty years nothing else was done to preserve the building from destruction.
 From time to time different investors had been leasing it for a while and even made requalification projects, some drawings, plan to open a hotel or holiday center here, but all the projects fell short of completion.
 Step-by-step the building area becomes smaller (from 40 hectare to 8), the village around grows and occupies the territory around with new private houses.
 As in the most part of all Russian estates, this one is in a catastrophic situation with all damages made by a ruthless weather and the cruelty of aging.
 The people who are responsible today for heritage preservation ignore these damages because of lack of interest in the local community towards cultural and historical monuments and its further destiny.
 It’s hard to find exact information about current leaseholders, their projects and time-frames.
 Comparing the old pictures of this place and its current condition the level of damage is appalling.